-As you may have realized, the most efficient way to take care of black algae infestations is to prevent them from ever happening in the first place!
-While you can’t always prevent the spread of the black algae bacteria, if you keep your pool at set parameters that discourage black algae growth, you can save yourself enormous trouble.
+As you may have realized, the most efficient way to take care of a black algae infestation is to prevent it from ever happening in the first place!
+You can’t always stop the spread of the black algae, but here are my pro tips for preventing it from showing up:

-Never swim in your pool with swimsuits that were just in a lake or the ocean!
+Don’t swim in your pool with dirty swimsuits.
 Black algae spores are plentiful in nature, and they often hitch a ride on swimsuits and find their way into your pool.
-Make sure to wash and sanitize any swimsuits thoroughly before wearing them into your pool (it’s a good idea to politely ask guests to do the same, too).
+Wash your swimwear thoroughly before jumping into the pool.

-Finally, the more you stay on top of your pool’s chemistry, the less likely you will have a black algae infestation break out.
-As with any organism, the more regulated your pool’s aquatic environment is, such as pH, alkalinity, and chlorine levels, the less likely outside bodies are to thrive there.
+Stay on top of your chemical levels.
+If you dutifully maintain your pool’s chemistry, you are much less likely to have a black algae infestation.
+The more regulated your pool’s aquatic environment is, the less likely bacteria and algae will thrive there.
 A robust and functional filter that you run often can reduce risks too.

-As we mentioned before, shocking your pool regularly is a great strategy to keep your pool healthy.
+Shock your pool regularly.
+Shocking regularly is a great strategy to keep your pool healthy.
 While black algae can tolerate intense chlorine levels, a highly-chlorinated pool is still better for discouraging infestations in the first place.